Dr Susie Sykes

 School/Division:Health and Social Care / Primary and Social Care

-Susie is a Senior Lecturer in Research in the Division of Primary and Social Care.
+Susie is an Associate Professor in Public Health in the Department of Allied Health.
 Her professional background is in Public Health and Health Promotion and she has particular interests in Community Development, Health Policy and Health Literacy.

 Susie began her career in the voluntary sector working around issues of young people and drugs.
-She then moved into the public sector working within different public health departments, with responsibilities for young people, teenage pregnancy and community development.
-During a secondment to the Applied Research Unit at Farnborough Hospital she developed her interest in Health Promotion Research and Evaluation.
+She then moved into the public sector working within a number of public health departments, with responsibilities for health promotion, young people, teenage pregnancy, training and community development.
 She has since worked in partnership with a number of statutory and voluntary sector organisations undertaking research projects, needs assessments and evaluations.
 She is an experienced trainer and lecturer.

 Susie completed her PhD in 2015 which was a conceptual analysis of critical health literacy and its relevancy for policy and practice.
 Susie has an MA in Health and Community Development and a Postgraduate Certificate in Higher Education.